shiyanboxer/Dog-Depot/README.md

 that allow you to interact with the backend including:

 1. **Upload** - upload a single image to the database
-2. **SearchPage** - using the search bar, find images based on id, author, image name, and tag, url
+2. **Search** - using the search bar, find images based on id, author, image name, and tag, url
 3. **Home** - render all images in database on the home page

 These endpoints can be accessed via the [website](https://dog-image-repository.netlify.app/) or